This post may contain affiliate links; see my disclosure for more information.

 This option would be especially cost-effective if you would like to make several sets of cards as gifts.
 Then you can buy the set of 100 pouches for ~$14, which is three times cheaper for the pouches, and assemble them yourself.

-If you only need one set of cheat sheet cards, then it’s actually cheapest for you to buy the finished deck from Etsy!
+If you only need one set of cheat sheet cards, then it’s actually cheapest and easiest for you to buy the finished deck from Etsy!
 (Buying the file and the pouches alone would get you to the price of the finished deck, not including any printing, paper, or rings) But if you would like to produce some as gifts, or you live overseas, this is the way to go.

 I am SO excited to offer this helpful resource to moms!